You notice delays between the time your AWS integration makes an API request and infrastructure returns the metric data.

 - CloudWatch users: Take a screenshot of the metric data in your CloudWatch console, and attach it when you request support at support.newrelic.com.

-Using your CloudWatch console's screenshot, New Relic Support will troubleshoot if the delay occurs in New Relic Infrastructure or directly in AWS.
+Using your CloudWatch console's screenshot, New Relic Support will troubleshoot if the delay occurs in infrastructure or directly in AWS.

-Depending on the Amazon AWS integration, New Relic Infrastructure may experience explicit delays or implicit delays in the timing between the API request and the metric data returned.
+Depending on the AWS integration, the infrastructure agent may experience explicit delays or implicit delays in the timing between the API request and the metric data returned.

 Metric data delays